-The wool uniforms and caps were very useful this year.
+Wool uniforms and caps are very useful in the mornings.

-Zach Mateja, a new recruit to our event, represents the Polish Allies.
+Zach Mateja of Bellefonte represents the Polish Allies.

 The Americans prepare to move out for the tactical demonstration.

 The tactical is always impressive.
-The grounds of the museum are perfect for the photographic interpretation of WWII France.
+The museum grounds are perfect for a photographic interpretation of WWII France.

-Visitors to the tactical battle get an up close and personal view of the action.
-While most public demonstrations of WWII infantry battles take place in unrealistic settings with the audience far away, the grounds of the museum offers an "ant-farm" view of the action where the crowd may actually feel the concussive shock of the small arms fire.
-This birds-eye view along with a narration of action via loudspeaker makes for an educational experience.
+Visitors to the tactical battle get an up-close-and-personal view of the action.
+The museum grounds offers an "ant-farm" view of the action where the crowd may actually feel the concussive shock of the small arms fire.
+This birds-eye view, along with a narration of action via loudspeaker, makes for an exceptional educational experience.

-PVT Pete Michel interprets the "1000 yard stare" after the tactical.
+PVT Pete Michel of Jackson, NJ02 interprets the "1000 yard stare" after the tactical.

 The girls get better each year and our crowd grows as well for the 1500 (3 p.m.) show.